sshiple/RPG-Project/README.md

 ### Milestone 1: March 30
 #### Sydney: I collected some reference for the environment and created sketches for us to choose from to then be quickly made in a pixel art creation software
 #### Sean: Mostly worked on the battle scene.
 The game mechanics will remain the same, but I need to make more progress.
 Some things might be removed from the final version, such as the overworld.

 ### Milestone 2: April 18
-#### Sydney: All level designs have been implemented and finalized all artwork is on its final iteration ready for final playtesting and debugging
+#### Sydney: All level designs have been implemented and finalized, all artwork is on its final iteration ready for final playtesting and debugging.
+The artwork still needs hammering down, with coinciding color palettes with other characters in the game.
-#### Sean: Have different types of enemies implemented with different attacks
+#### Sean: Still worked on the battle scene, but I still need to make more progress.
+However, I implemented the jump and added a second character to be controlled.

 ### Final Game Submission: April 26
+#### Game should be completed at this point.
+#### Game document should also be updated.

 ### Final Exam Presentation: May 4